raskong/raskong.github.io/Contributing_factor.md

 # Alcohol involment
 Due to the different pattern of *'alcohol involvement'* we chose to dive deeper into it by using a calendar plot.
-What becomes evident is, that there is a clear pattern of people drinking and driving in the weekends.
+What becomes evident og Figure 3 is, that there is a clear pattern of people drinking and driving in the weekends.
 What is also interesting is that the 1st of january is significantly higher.
 <figure>
   <img src="/Final_Project/Figures/Alc_calender_plot.png" width="100%" height="auto">
   <figcaption><i style="font-size: smaller;">Figure 3: Crashes involving alcohol over the years.</i></figcaption>